 Some of the groups offered by the Non-Residential Program are as follows:

-This group is offered on Tuesday or Thursday evenings from 6:30pm – 8:30pm.
+This group is offered on Tuesday or Thursday evenings from 6:30pm-8: 30pm.
 A ten-week commitment is required, as this is a ten-week closed group.
 This group is for past or present survivors of domestic violence, and focuses on domestic violence issues.
-Clients will first set up an initial intake session with a non-residential counselor to better determine if this group will meet your needs.
+Clients will first set up an initial intake session with a non-residential counselor to better determine if this group will meet their needs.

 This group is offered to Insight and Sexual Support Group graduates.
-This is a ten-week closed group.
+This is a six-week closed group.
 The focus of this group is on building self-esteem, journaling, managing stress, exploring goals and values, and the dynamics of emotional abuse.
-This group is offered on Tuesday or Thursday evenings, from 6:30pm – 8:30pm.
-Day group is also available
+This group is offered on in the evenings, from 6:30 – 8:30 p.m.
+Day group is also available.
+This group examines 5 factors of wellness – creative, social, physical, coping and essential self; helping to create and rediscover peace and happier self.

 This is a psycho-educational support group for past and present survivors of sexual assault.
 This is an ongoing group held in the early evening hours.
 This group allows the survivor to learn about the dynamics of sexual violence, and assists the survivor in the healing process.
 The solidarity of this group helps survivors to deal with feelings of shame, anger, and aloneness.
 An initial one-on-one intake session with a counselor is necessary to enter this group.